 A Keystone Rebel: the Civil War Journal of Joseph Garey, Mississippi Volunteers – Joseph Garey was a young man who was born in Pennsylvania–not far from Gettysburg–but who fought for his adopted state of Mississippi.
 His journal takes us along on his journey from a naïve young man to a battle-tested veteran who grows sick of war.
 You can purchase your own copy here.

-The Cornfield: Antietam’s Bloody Turning Point – This work (to be published in the coming year) will explore how and why a once-bucolic Maryland farmer’s cornfield became a national symbol of the tremendous human cost that two nations paid in blood to resolve their differences.
+The Cornfield: Antietam’s Bloody Turning Point – This work (to be published by Casemate Publishers, Philadelphia and Oxford, in spring 2020) will explore how and why a once-bucolic Maryland farmer’s cornfield became a national symbol of the tremendous human cost that two nations paid in blood to resolve their differences.

 David is an experienced, engaging speaker who is available to share the stories of his books, articles, and other Civil War topics with your group upon request.
 Please contact him via email.